Waiting for the Sun: Composition

 Waiting for the Sun includes the band's second chart topper, "Hello, I Love You", one of the last remaining songs from Morrison's 1965 batch of tunes.
 It had been demoed by the group for Aura Records in 1965 before guitarist Robby Krieger had joined the group, as had "Summer's Almost Gone".
 In the liner notes to The Doors: Box Set, Krieger denied the allegations that the song's main riff and vocal melody were stolen from Ray Davies, with a similar riff having been featured in the Kinks' "All Day and All of the Night".
 Instead, he said the song's vibe was taken from Cream's song "Sunshine of Your Love".
 Densmore said that when recording the song, Krieger had advised him to imitate Ginger Baker's drumming on "Sunshine of Your Love", and he followed that advice.
 The courts in the UK determined in favor of Davies and any UK-based royalties for the song were paid to him.

 Waiting for the Sun contains two songs with military themes: "Five to One" and "The Unknown Soldier".
 Journalists Nathan Brackett and Christian Hoard speculate that "Five to One" seems to be a revolutionary anthem, spouted by the "hippie/ flower child" hordes Morrison saw in growing numbers.
 Regardless of this interpretation, Morrison confirmed that the lyrics were not political.
+Danny Sugarman wrote in his classic biography of the Doors, “No One Here Gets Out Alive,” also a line from “Five to One,” that the title is a reference to the ratio of whites to blacks in the US at that time.
 The lines "Night is drawing near/ Shadows of the evening/ crawl across the years" may have been lifted by Morrison from the 19th-century hymnal and bedtime rhyme "Now the Day is Over" ("Now the day is over/ Night is drawing nigh/ Shadows of the evening/ Steal across the sky").